On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels

-Proposition \ref{prop:sensing_limited} also enables us to propose a scheme that asymptotically achieves the point $P_{\rm SC}$ in the high-\ac{snr} regime, as given in the following corollary. \begin{corollary}[Successive Hypersphere Coding Achieves Point $P_{\rm SC}$] In the high-\ac{snr} regime, when \eqref{unique_rx} holds, the rate $R_{\rm SC}$ may be asymptotically achieved by a waveform $\RM{X}_{\rm SC}$ generated as follows:
+Theorem \ref{thm:sensing_limited} also enables us to propose a scheme that asymptotically achieves the point $P_{\rm SC}$ in the high-\ac{snr} regime, as given in the following corollary. \begin{corollary}[Point $P_{\rm SC}$--Achieving Strategy] In the high-\ac{snr} regime, when \eqref{unique_rx} holds, the rate $R_{\rm SC}$ may be asymptotically achieved by a waveform $\RM{X}_{\rm SC}$ generated as follows:

-where $\RM{H}_{\rm c}^\dagger$ denotes the Moore-Penrose pseudo-inverse of $\RM{H}_{\rm c}^\dagger$, $\widetilde{\RM{U}}$ contains the first $\rv{M}_{\rm SC}$ columns of $\RM{U}$ given by the eigendecomposition of $\RM{G}_{\rm c}\widetilde{\M{R}}_{\RM{X}}^{\rm SC}\RM{H}_{\rm c}^{\rm H}$
+where $\RM{H}_{\rm c}^\dagger$ denotes the Moore-Penrose pseudo-inverse of $\RM{H}_{\rm c}$, $\widetilde{\RM{U}}$ contains the first $\rv{M}_{\rm SC}$ columns of $\RM{U}$ given by the eigendecomposition of $\RM{H}_{\rm c}\widetilde{\M{R}}_{\RM{X}}^{\rm SC}\RM{H}_{\rm c}^{\rm H}$